gtk-kn/gtk-kn/docs/user-guide/installation.md

 !!! warning "Support Coming Soon"

-    Currently, bindings are only available for Linux.
-Windows support is planned, allowing for cross-platform GUI applications that run on Linux and Windows.
+    Windows support is planned, enabling developers to create cross-platform GUI applications that run on Linux, macOS, and Windows.

 ## Editor or Integrated Development Environment (IDE)